 The truth is my life was the equivalent of a metaphorical train wreck.
-You wouldn’t know it, looking at me, but how I looked now, how I acted and reacted was a product of many years of practice.
+You wouldn’t know it, looking at me, but how I looked now, how I acted and reacted was a product of many years practice.
 From the moment I had seen my parents murdered at the age of fourteen, I’d been on the run.
 Being that young, it was tough on the road, and I had to get street smart, and defensive, very quickly.
 I’d learned the hard way, through the school of hard knocks.
 By comparison, the Bartleby’s of this world had got it easy.

 But, don’t get me wrong.
 It was not something I was bitter about.
 It was what it was.
 I did what I had to do, and what I have to.
 I accepted they had and always would have everything handed to them on a platter.
 It was the way of the world.

-On the upside, I had only myself to please.
+On the up side, I had only myself to please.
 I did not have to rely on anyone else, nor was I responsible for anyone but myself.
 I had no family to speak of, or that I would acknowledge.

-My father had been an orphan and had spent a relatively lonely life up to the point where he married my mother.
+My father had been an orphan, and had spent a relatively lonely life up to the point where he married my mother.

-On the downside, I’d never stayed in one place too long, and never had the time to get a good education, a prerequisite for a good job.
+On the down side, I’d never stayed in one place too long, and never had the time to get a good education, a pre requisite for a good job.
 Instead, I had a lot of experience in jobs that didn’t have much of a career path.

 I’d thought of night school, even tried it once, but it didn’t work out.
 That was the catalyst for joining the army, the one place where people like me finished up.
 It was a place to call home wherever they dumped you, and you made friends that didn’t care who or what you were, or cared too much about your past.

-I was sent to Iraq, the first time around, with a great bunch of guys, until most of the platoon was killed in a suicide bombing, and the few that survived, including me, were physically repaired and discharged.
+I was sent to Iraq, first time around, with a great bunch of guys, until most of the platoon was killed in a suicide bombing, and the few that survived, including me, were physically repaired and discharged.

-In the years since I’d stopped in ten cities.
+In the years since, I’d stopped in ten cities.
 New York was the most recent, and I’d been here the longest.
 I’d carved a path across America from the Mid West, a place called Columbus, Nebraska, through to New York, with a lot of places in between.
-It was an interesting way to see the country when in normal circumstances I would have little reason to leave my home town.
+It was an interesting way to see the country, when in normal circumstances I would have little reason to leave my home town.

 Now, after all the running, all the looking over my shoulder, there was a desire to stop.
 The problem was I couldn’t.
 I couldn’t afford to feel safe, because the moment I did, the moment I let down my guard, it would be when I’d make a mistake, a mistake that could have horrific consequences.
-Not only for me but for others around me.
+Not only for me, but others around me.